maldoinc/wireup/docs/pages/interfaces.md

 The following code registers `Engine` as an interface.
 This implies that `Engine` can't be directly injected.
 Instead, a dependency that implements the interface must be present and also be registered in the container.

-To autowire interfaces, you can simply register a dependency that **directly inherits** the interface within the container.
+To autowire interfaces, register a dependency that **directly inherits** the interface within the container.
 When injecting, ask for the interface itself, not any of the implementations.

 ```python